 \subsubsection{Random ROIs}

 To construct random ROIs, we first selected 246 random seed voxels per time window.
 Then, at each iteration, we identified for each ROI the neighboring voxels that had not yet been assigned to any ROI and assigned them to this ROI.
-The process continued till all voxels had been assigned to a ROI and produced approximately spherical ROIs.
+The process continued until all voxels had been assigned to an ROI and produced approximately spherical ROIs.